How The Bankruptcy Process Works

 While a great deal of preparation and analysis should precede it, the first official step of filing for bankruptcy is submitting a petition to the bankruptcy court.
 This should include providing information about your creditors, your assets, your income and your living expenses.
 In Chapter 13 cases, you may also submit a plan for repaying your debts with your petition, although it can be submitted up to 14 days after the petition is filed.

 Accuracy and completeness are crucial in completing a bankruptcy petition and the attached schedules.
 Mistakes or omissions can lead to delays or, worse yet dismissal.
-Individuals and businesses throughout Tennessee and Kentucky can rely on the Kennedy Law Firm, PLLC and our more than 75 years of combined experience to ensure these crucial documents are complete and accurate.
+Individuals and businesses throughout Tennessee can rely on the Kennedy Law Firm, PLLC and our more than 75 years of combined experience to ensure these crucial documents are complete and accurate.

 Contact the Kennedy Law Firm, PLLC to learn your options for dealing with debt